 Cherry Pie Filling

-3 1/2 cups fresh or frozen cherries (make sure to thaw completely)
+- 3 1/2 cups fresh or frozen cherries (make sure to thaw completely)

-1 cup sugar
+- 1 cup sugar

-1/4 cup Clear Jel
+- 1/4 cup Clear Jel

-1 1/3 cup cold water
+- 1 1/3 cup cold water

 - 1 T.+t. bottled lemon juice

 - 1/8 t. cinnamon

-1/4 t. almond extract (I used it)
+- 1/4 t. almond extract (I used it)

-Rinse and pit fresh cherries, and hold in cold water.
+- Rinse and pit fresh cherries, and hold in cold water.
 To prevent stem end browning use lemon juice and water or Fresh Fruit from Ball.
 For fresh fruit, place the cherries in boiling water for 1 minute and drain but keep heated in a covered bowl.

-Combine sugar and Clear Jel in a large saucepan and add water.
+- Combine sugar and Clear Jel in a large saucepan and add water.
 If desired add the cinnamon and almond extract.
 Stir mixture over medium heat until mixture thickens and begins to bubble.
 Add lemon juice and boil for 1 minute, stirring constantly.
 Turn off heat.

-Fold in drained cherries immediately and fill hot jar(s) with mixture without delay, leaving 1" headspace.
+- Fold in drained cherries immediately and fill hot jar(s) with mixture without delay, leaving 1 1/2" headspace.
 Remove air bubbles and adjust headspace if needed.